Envek/rubyworld-keep-it-ruby/slides.md

 </v-clicks>

 <!--
+As an example of a problem that it is better to “offload” let's take a look at handling of images uploaded by users.
+And many webapps have to get photos from users.
 And, of course, not only one need to receive images, but also then display them back in various forms back to users.
-And even now in year 2023 it is bad idea to let browsers download original images just to show them in some list downsized to a size of a thumb.
+And even now in year 2024 it is bad idea to let browsers download original images just to show them in some list downsized to a size of a thumb.

-So one need to resize them, crop if their aspect ratio differs from desired, add watermarks, strip sensitive metadata, and maybe even apply some filters.
+So one need to [click] resize them, [click] crop if their aspect ratio differs from desired, [click] add watermarks, [click] strip sensitive metadata (gps coordinates from photo with loads of money), [click] et cetera, et cetera.
 -->

 ---